dpersing/netlify-site/posts/bookproject.md

 ## Contact me with comments or questions

-If you have a question about the project or Ko-Fi, you can send me an email through my [contact](/contact) page, or you can message me on [LinkedIn](https://www.linkedin.com/in/devonpersing/).
+If you have a question about the project or Ko-Fi, you can send me an email through my [contact](/contact) page.